brian-team/brian2-doc-resources/tutorials/2-intro-to-brian-synapses.rst

 and ``apost`` except at spike times, and it is more efficient to only update them when needed.

-Next we have a ``pre=...`` argument.
+Next we have a ``on_pre=...`` argument.
 The first line is ``v_post += w``: this is the line that actually applies the synaptic weight to the target neuron.
 The second line is ``apre += Apre`` which encodes the rule above.
 In the third line, we're also encoding the rule above but we've added one extra feature: we've clamped the synaptic weights between a minimum of 0 and a maximum of ``wmax`` so that the weights can't get too large or negative.
 The function ``clip(x, low, high)`` does this.

-Finally, we have a ``post=...`` argument.
+Finally, we have a ``on_post=...`` argument.
 This gives the statements to calculate when a post-synaptic neuron fires.
 Note that we do not modify ``v`` in this case, only the synaptic variables.

 Now let's see how all the variables behave when a presynaptic spike arrives some time before a postsynaptic spike.